 - When completing the Electrical Permit application, attach project documentation including manufacturer spec sheets for solar modules, inverters and/or any other electrical components of the solar energy project's system.
 List attachments in the "Other Information" field at the bottom of the document.

-- If you are building a new structure for the panels, you will also need a Building Permit.
+- If you are building a new structure for the panels or attaching panels to an existing roof, you will also need a Building Permit.

 - When completing the Building Permit application, select "Add on" in the Permit Information section.
 Specifics of the solar energy project should be placed in the existing fields ("Overall Height," Square Footage," etc.) and any additional information regarding placement or dimensions added in the Applicant Remarks section.